 It's like a breakfast parfait on a stick.
 Made with creamy Greek yogurt, sweet-tart berries, and your favorite granola for some unexpected crunch, it's time to cool off with this frosty treat.

-Love to grab a Dole Whip at Disney?
-Now you can make your own in popsicle form with just four ingredients for a no-sugar-added, kid-friendly summer dessert that’s refreshing and easy!
+Love Dole Whip at Disney?
+You can make a popsicle version at home with just four ingredients.
+It’s a kid-friendly summer dessert that’s easy to prepare and refreshing.

 The next best thing to sinking your teeth into a fresh picked peach.
 It's may be a frozen fruity ice pop, but you can still let the juice dribble down your chin!

-These adorable treats are made with fresh watermelon and layered with coconut milk and kiwi, plus dotted with chocolate chips to look and taste like your favorite summer fruit.
-So as long as you use good, ripe fruit the flavors will be utterly delicious and irresistibly refreshing.
+These colorful treats are made with fresh watermelon, layered with coconut milk and kiwi, and dotted with chocolate chips for a fun, fruit-inspired snack.
+Using ripe fruit ensures the flavors are bright and enjoyable.

 Refreshing and delicious with a quintessential taste of summer.
 Cook the rhubarb and fruit into a sweet-tart compote that freezes into an extra-special frozen dessert.